CybeDefend/dashwright/helm-chart/README.md

 - Helm 3.2.0+
 - PV provisioner support in the underlying infrastructure (for PostgreSQL and MinIO persistence)

+## Documentation

+- [Secrets Management](SECRETS.md) - Guide for using Kubernetes secrets with Dashwright

 ## Installing the Chart

 ### Add the Helm repository